 While lending companies everywhere use a variety of scoring methods, both proprietary and the two major methods, both FICO and VantageScore are the two primary go-to models consumers can use to get a gauge of what lenders are seeing.

 Their newest versions, FICO 8 and VantageScore 3.0, are showing increasing consideration for consumer circumstances over older, more stringent versions.
 FICO offers a basic report which the consumer can see, but also provides at least 50 different types of credit scores that it derives, depending on the requirements of potential lenders.

 Despite VantageScore and other models creeping their way in, FICO has been the forerunner in the credit rating industry since it invented the scoring system.
-FICO, the Fair, Isaac and Company has been around since its founding in 1956 in San Jose, California.
-It quickly gained traction after pitching a number of lenders it’s scoring algorithm to help companies determine a potential borrower’s credit worthiness.
-In 1986, the company went public and has been offering general purpose and more tailored credit scores ever since.
+FICO, the Fair, Isaac, and Company have been around since its founding in 1956 in San Jose, California.
+It quickly gained traction after pitching a number of lenders it’s scoring algorithm to help companies determine a potential borrower’s creditworthiness.
+In 1986, the company went public and has been offering general-purpose and more tailored credit scores ever since.

 In 2006, VantageScore hit the scene as a result of a collaboration between the three major credit bureaus: Experian, TransUnion, and Equifax in an effort to provide a competing scoring system against FICO.
 VantageScore is run by VantageScore Solutions, LLC, and features a very similar scoring system as FICO.